VinceBurner/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+Big shoutouts to Greg, Elikem, Gabe and basically everyone in my cohort because every one was super supportive from start to finish.